Updated for 2019. A guide for all new copywriters or anyone that needs help writing for a promotion, website, blog, event, email or social media.

 “Get a quote not a quiz” – Aviva.
 They’ve tapped into what customers find annoying and used their simple approach as a sales pitch.

 I moved to marketing from a customer services background.
-I was constantly frustrated with marketing teams and their promotions, it seemed like they were oblivious to what customers really needed and wanted.
+It seemed like the marketing team were oblivious to what customers really needed and wanted.

 We were constantly sorting out invoicing issues, delivery or transport mix ups, confusion over prices and details, the list is endless.